sledgehammer/sledgehammer/Readme.md

 # Sledgehammer Framework

-This is the meta repository of the Sledgehammer Framework.
-It's used as a reference installation with the popular sledgehammer modules installed.
+https://github.com/sledgehammer/sledgehammer is the meta repository of the Sledgehammer Framework.
+It's used as a reference installation with popular modules installed.

 ### Other resources